Banking & Finance 2024

 There is a clear distinction under Norwegian law between secured and unsecured creditors.
 A secured creditor would normally get access to its security asset from the bankruptcy estate manager quickly during the bankruptcy process.
 There is a good chance of recovery for a secured creditor if the value of the assets has upheld well, taking into account that there usually would be some costs incurred in connection with realising the security asset.
 Unsecured creditors would be paid out after creditors which are mandatorily preferred by law, and the chances of recovery are usually very low.
 A typical payment to an unsecured creditor would normally be a small percentage of the face value of the claim.
 On this basis, typically unsecured creditors try to negotiate with a borrower in financial difficulty a solution whereby they can obtain security for their claim.
 As secured creditors have a much better standing in the bankruptcy, such transactions where new security is granted for old debt are susceptible to be set aside by the bankruptcy estate if they have been undertaken within a certain time frame before bankruptcy was opened.

 Project financing in Norway has been used extensively in asset-based financings, such as within real estate or shipping and offshore.
-It has, to a certain extent, also been used for financing other types of projects with an agreed cashflow, such as renewable energy projects (particularly related to onshore wind projects) and to some extent public communication and infrastructure through public-private partnership transactions.
-During 2023, there has been an ongoing auction process for Norway’s two first offshore wind areas (with more acreage expected to come up for auction in 2025).
-It is assumed that project financing will be an important part of developing offshore wind into a new source of renewable energy in Norway.
+It has, to a certain extent, also been used for financing other types of projects with an agreed cash flow, such as renewable energy projects (particularly related to onshore wind projects) and to some extent public communication and infrastructure through public–private partnership (PPP) transactions.

 There are a variety of public regulations and requirements associated with governmental activity in Norway, so any significant transaction with any governmental authority or a company which is wholly owned by such needs to be carefully assessed.
 Any breach of, for example public procurement legislation, may be challenged by competing interests.

 In relation to the new offshore wind projects, the Norwegian ministry responsible for granting offshore wind licences is considering imposing a condition that the licensed offshore wind activities must be governed by Norwegian law contracts.
-There is no direct suggestion that such requirement would extend to the financing of the relevant project, but the authors cannot exclude the possibility that the government also takes into account the governing law of the proposed financings when granting licences (scheduled for early 2024).
+There is no direct suggestion that such requirement would extend to the financing of the relevant project.

 At the outset, there are no foreign ownership restrictions on real estate, provided that there are no implications with regard to sanctions, or the ownership is not related to certain regulated industries, which are regarded as critical to Norwegian natural resources (or strategic interests).
 This could, for example, relate to ownership of real property over land-based seafood, which requires a concession from the authorities.
 Please also note that there are ownership restriction rules applicable (both to Norwegian and non-Norwegian owners) in certain other industries related to resources of the ground or from the seabed, such as for hydropower plants.
 As a general rule, however, obtaining security would require a licence from the relevant authorities upfront.
 Whilst a security interest would not automatically be set aside, the relevant requirements would have to be taken into account when enforcing the relevant security.